AndersDeath/diary2/000-current.md

 # 09 Januar - Dienstag - Berlin - 476 Tag der Einwanderung

 In the morning I viewed another apartment.
 I don't understand what's wrong with Germans.
 The agent forgot keys and we had to wait for 30 minutes.
 I didn't have time for it and I just went off.
 After that I was working for a whole day on different thigns.
 Tomorrow I need to replace one article in HT project and then the first raw draft will be ready.
-In the evening we viewed another apartment that are really nice,
+In the evening we viewed another apartment that are really nice, it's a change that we will be selected.